International Dance Day: Purpose of Dance Day

 The core objective of International Dance Day is to raise public awareness of dance as an art form, a means of cultural expression, and an educational tool.
 It particularly encourages governments and educational institutions worldwide to integrate dance into the education system, ensuring its accessibility from primary to higher education.

 Through this celebration, the CID aims not only to promote the artistic beauty of dance but also to make it an accessible way of life for everyone, regardless of age, gender, or cultural background.

 Despite being an essential part of human culture, dance often lacks official recognition worldwide.
 In his 2003 International Dance Day message, CID President Prof. Alkis Raftis stated: “In nearly 200 countries globally, more than half have no legal references to dance, whether positive or negative.
 Government budgets allocate no funds to support this art form.
 Both private and public institutions neglect dance education.”

 Messages from UNESCO’s Director-General

+In 2026, Canadian choreographer Crystal Pite delivered a message on International Dance Day, and in 2025, Latvian and American dancer Mikhail Baryshnikov delivered a message on International Dance Day.

 In 2020, UNESCO Director-General Audrey Azoulay delivered a speech on International Dance Day, emphasizing the importance of dance to humanity.

 In 2003, the then-Director-General of UNESCO, Koïchiro Matsuura, also addressed International Dance Day and, on this occasion, appointed the renowned Cuban dancer Alicia Alonso as a UNESCO Goodwill Ambassador.

 The Director of UNESCO’s Museums and Creativity Section, Christian Manhart, delivered a special address for International Dance Day in 2014.

 Each year, CID announces an official message for Dance Day, which is translated into multiple languages and shared globally across 170 countries and regions, reaching over 150,000 dance professionals in various forms.